kamadland/ministry-guide/pages/05.youth-leadership-team/orientation-evaluation-strategy-for-new-volunteers/docs.md

 It's Go Time!
 After the previous three steps have been completed _and a background check has been passed_, they will begin serving in Student Ministry!

 **Ongoing Training & Discipleship**
 Once a leader has been approved and starts in Student Ministry, they are trained and discipled on a weekly basis.
 The leadership team functions as a small group--and one with purpose.
-All Studen Ministries volunteers are expected to be at the pre-ministry meal where we break bread together.
+All Student Ministries volunteers are expected to be at the pre-ministry meal where we break bread together.
 After that there is often mini-training sessions, a prayer time and last minute prep for the evening.
 After most events/meetings there is also a debrief/prayer time.

 **Evaluation**
 New and ongoing volunteers will have evaluation time with the youth pastor.